uestla/Automatons/README.markdown

 Automatons & grammars
 =====================

-This program provides you the simple way how to manipulate with automatons.
+This program provides you the simple way to manipulate with automatons.

 It can remove epsilon transitions, determinize, minimize and even normalize any valid automaton you give as the input.